kyma-project/cli/docs/contributor/ADR/002-command-structure-standards.md

 Errors were proposed in the [ADR 001](001-error-output-format.md) proposal and implemented quite a while after that.
 With this functionality, users can understand what is going on at three levels of abstraction.
 The general message called `Error` should contain the last, user-understandable operation that fails.
 The second thing is `Error Details`, which contains an internal error message generated by the library or the server.
 The `Hints` section is designed to help users identify how to fix the problem.
 Every hint should be in one of two formats:

 - `to <what>, <do>` - format used to describe possible optional configurations that may be used or misconfigured
-- `make sure <what>` - format used to describe the required configuration user may have misconfigured
+- `ensure <what>` - format used to describe the required configuration user may have misconfigured

 The CLI is designed to always return `clierror.Error` instead of pure `error`.
 Both errors are not compatible with each other, and to avoid user confusion, we should not use the `cobra.Command{}.RunE` and instead of that use the `cobra.Command{}.Run` and check the error manually inside of it: